Posted Nov. 22, 2022 by Haresh Savani

 The evolution of additive manufacturing (AM) has changed the dynamics of dentistry and orthodontics.
 It has enabled the custom-made production of dental implants and related dental tools using computer-powered designs.
 What’s more is the use of AM processes like material jetting, vat polymerization, and material extrusion in the field of orthodontics.

-Additive manufacturing (AM) or 3D printing is a perfect fit in dentistry.
+Additive manufacturing (AM) or 3D printing is a perfect example of the benefits of digital dentistry.
 Why is it so?
-The Strength of 3D printing lies in carving out high-resolution and one-of-a-kind objects.
+The strength of 3D printing lies in carving out high-resolution and one-of-a-kind objects.
 That makes it a natural fit for producing customized crowns, implants, dentures, and appliances.

-The technology is in high-demand as it can make dental crowns, and devices at lesser time and cost.
-With the disruptive innovation on the rise, dental implants are designed accurately as per the patient’s needs.
+The technology is in high demand as it can make dental crowns, and devices a lesser time and cost.
+With disruptive innovation on the rise, dental implants are designed accurately as per the patient’s needs.

-It would surprise you AM makes it possible to capture a contactless 3D scan of a patient’s mouth.
-That gives it a great start to fabricate crowns, bridges, and dentures for patients.
+It would surprise you that AM makes it possible to capture a contactless 3D scan of a patient’s mouth.
+That gives it a great start to fabricating crowns, bridges, and dentures for patients.

-The two most popular technology at work in dentistry are stereolithography (SLA) used for aligner fabrication and direct metal laser sintering (DMLS) for churning out the top-quality metal dental crown and device frames.
+The two most popular technology at work in dentistry is stereolithography (SLA) used for aligner fabrication and direct metal laser sintering (DMLS) for churning out top-quality metal dental crown and device frames.

 Earlier, implant surgeries were performed mainly by hand.
-Dentists used to scan the patient’s jaw with imagination which was not much accurate.
+Dentists used to scan the patient’s jaw with imagination, which was not very accurate.

 It provides better health care and gives vital information for better diagnosis and treatment to patients.
 AM has helped patients get better outcomes even in cases of complex surgery.

-As a dentist, you should look for a high-grade machine to offer better dental cures for your patients.
+As a dentist, you should look for a high-grade machine to offer better dental care for your patients.

 The TruPrint 1000 comes with all relevant laser technologies for additive manufacturing.
 It is a fast-working 3D printing machine produced by TRUMPF that promises higher productivity.